 For other frequently asked questions and items of interest, be sure to check out our FAQ page by clicking on this link Jury Duty FAQs

-If you are requesting a disqualification or excusal due to mental health or medical reasons you MUST upload, hand deliver or fax a doctor’s note at least 2 weeks before your report date.
-Requests that do not have an associated doctor’s note will be denied.
+If you are requesting a disqualification or excusal due to mental health or medical reasons, or because you are a 24 hr caregiver for someone with a medical or mental reason, you MUST provide a doctor’s excuse.
+This should be done at least two weeks before your first report date.

-Verifying Report Date
+Verify Your Report Date

 Reporting For Jury Duty

 - any firearm or weapon

-- flammable chemicals including hair spray, pepper spray or mace cigarette lighters.
+- flammable chemicals including hair spray, pepper spray, mace or cigarette lighters.